creek-service/creek-json-schema/generator/README.md

 (Run with `--help` for an up-to-date list of arguments)

-...or you can interact directly with the main [JsonSchemaGenerator][2] class.
+...or you can interact programmatically with the main [JsonSchemaGenerator][2] class.

 [1]: https://github.com/creek-service/creek-json-schema-gradle-plugin
 [2]: src/main/java/org/creek/api/json/schema/generator/JsonSchemaGenerator.java